backstage/backstage/docs/features/kubernetes/troubleshooting.md

   name: <k8s-app-name>
   namespace: <namespace>
 ```
 k8s-app-name and service-entity-name could be different, but if you would like
 to have consistent names between k8s and backstage, we recommend use same name.

+k8s-app-name and service-entity-name could be different, but if you would like
+to have consistent names between k8s and backstage, we recommend use same name.